Table of contents

 Organizations such as Udemy, Coursera and even the famed Massachusetts Institute of Technology (MIT) offer free learning online for a variety of computer skills.

-YouTube offers a plethora of free online training for everything from learning to write HTML to how to use specific computer programs.
-Just type in the skill you are looking for and youll be offered a variety of videos to watch and learn from.
-Also, companies like Google offer free tutorials for their tools, such as Google Analytics.
+YouTube offers a plethora of free online training for everything from learning to write HTML to using specific computer programs.
+Just type in the skill you’re looking for, and you’ll be offered a variety of videos to watch and learn from.
+Companies like Google also offer free tutorials for their tools, such as Google Analytics.

 Consider an in-person class at your local community college, which will offer a low-cost, hands-on option for learning a variety of computer classes.